Fact Sheets and FAQs

 This handout will help you understand what is known about testing for and treating chronic heavy metal toxicity, so that you, along with your health care providers, can make the best and safest decisions about your health.

 Humans use mercury in a variety of manufacturing processes and products such as thermometers and fluorescent bulbs.
-If you improperly dispose of products with mercury in them, they may break and release mercury vapors which are harmful to human and ecological health.
-This EPA site provides tips and procedures on handling spills related to broken mercury-containing devices, such as fluorescent bulbs.
+This EPA site provides tips and procedures related to mercury in common products, and includes proper waste.

 Mercury is found in a number of common household products.
 When liquid (elemental) mercury is spilled, it forms droplets that can accumulate in cracks and other small places.
 These droplets emit vapors into the air that cannot be seen or smelled.